 If you're seeking a super-juicy pork chop recipe for the grill, look no further.
 Tender chops are bathed in a zesty, flavorful buttermilk brine infused with garlic, herbs and spices.
 Buttermilk tenderizes the pork and keeps it moist on the grill.
 A simple corn relish adds a summery flourish.

 Make the brine: Combine the buttermilk, brown sugar, 2 tablespoons olive oil, 3 tablespoons salt, the garlic, bay leaves, hot sauce and peppercorns in a large bowl.
 Remove 4 wide strips of lemon zest with a vegetable peeler and add to the brine; squeeze in the juice of half of the lemon.
 Pierce both sides of the pork chops a few times with a paring knife.
 Add the pork to the brine, turning to coat.
-Cover and refrigerate at least 4 hours or overnight.
+Cover and refrigerate at least 4 hours and up to overnight.

 Remove the pork chops from the refrigerator 30 minutes before grilling.
 Preheat a grill to medium high and lightly brush the grates with vegetable oil.
 Remove the pork from the brine, letting the excess drip off, and transfer to the grill.
 Cover and cook until marked, about 7 minutes.
 Flip and continue cooking, uncovered, until the other side is marked, about 7 more minutes.